Shahzor1998/flex-reviews/README.md

 - Manager dashboard that surfaces trends and allows approval workflows
 - Property page showing only approved reviews in a Flex Living style
 - Documentation of Google Reviews feasibility and next steps

+## Documentation

+For the technical brief covering architecture, API behaviors, and Google Reviews findings, see `docs/BriefDocumentation.md`